moof44/malogica-exam/README.md

 11. **State Management:** Integrate state management using NGXS to manage the application state, including user data and search/filtering criteria.

 12. **Unit Testing:** Write unit tests to test the functionality of the `UserService` and `UserListComponent`.
 Include test cases to verify the search functionality, pagination, and error handling.

+## Exemption

+As for #11, State Management, the instruction was to use NGXS, I used NGRX / Signal Store.
+This is because I am more used to using NGRX and not NGXS.
+Will try to include NGXS within the time limit but if not, in case of getting the position, will surely study NGXS.